 Auto discovery is the term used by OpenNMS Horizon to characterize the automatic provisioning of nodes entities.
 Currently, OpenNMS Horizon uses an ICMP ping sweep to find IP address on the network.
-For the IPs that respond and that are not currently in the DB, OpenNMS Horizon generates a new suspect event.
+Auto-discovery-with-detectors will allow defining specific detectors for auto discovery to succeed.
+For the IPs that succeed and that are not currently in the DB, OpenNMS Horizon generates a new suspect event.
 When this event is received by Provisiond, it creates a node and it begins a node scan based on the default foreign source definition.